 Beat egg white with a fork until foamy.
 Mix sugar and remaining cinnamon, and spread out on a plate.
 Use a brush to paint egg white over the sides of the dough, then roll apples in the cinnamon sugar.
 Freeze for 30 minutes.

 Bake apples for 35 minutes, until the dough is toasty brown.
 Remove to a cooling rack to rest for 10 minutes.
 Discard toothpicks, and serve with warm bourbon caramel sauce.

 Whisk together creams, and warm in a small saucepan.

 In another pan, combine sugar, water, and corn syrup.
 Boil, without stirring, until mixture turns a light amber.
 Whisk in bourbon carefully.
 Whisk in cream mixture, and remove pan from heat.
 Transfer to a boat or pitcher.
 Allow the sauce to cool slightly and thicken.

-Recipe from Eric Wolitzky of Cakes & Ale, in Decatur, Georgia
+Recipe from Eric Wolitzky of the former Cakes & Ale, in Decatur, Georgia

 The golden fruit stars in Florida chef Darian Hernandez’s sweet-and-spicy condiment